Balls of Steel (TV series)

 Balls of Steel is a British television comedy game show hosted by Mark Dolan.
 Dolan's special guests perform stunts and hold their nerve during hidden camera set-ups in the presence of celebrities or the British public.

-Massive Balls of Steel, the spin-off series to Balls of Steel was broadcast on E4, showing highlights of the show.
+Massive Balls of Steel, the spin-off series to Balls of Steel, was broadcast on E4, showing highlights of the show.

 Format

 There were a total of 12 acts.
 In each episode, six acts competed with one of them being the winner from the previous episode.
 At the end of each episode the studio audience had to decide which act had the biggest 'Balls of Steel' by voting on a keypad.
-The Balls of Steel format is distributed internationally by DRG.

-Acts

-There were various acts seen frequently on the show, presented by the regular performers.